tgraupmann/tgraupmann/README.md

 Okay quick here are some useful things.

-To reach me, I'm always on Discord: `Tim Graupmann#0611`.
+To reach me, I'm always on Discord as user `tgraupmann`.
 Join my [Discord Server](https://discord.gg/g7vZDkbnKT) so I can help support your project.

 Subscribe to my [YouTube channel](https://www.youtube.com/user/TagenigmaLLC) so you can get notifications when I put out developer-focused videos.